sbidoul/whool/README.md

 # wodoo - Package Odoo Addons as Python Wheels

-This project is the successor of setuptools-odoo, compatible with pep
+This project is the successor of setuptools-odoo, compatible with pep517.